AaronGullickson/generate_contracts/instructions.md

 ## Instructions for generating monthly contract offers

+This generator will automatically apply Steps 1 and 2 detailed below to determine the contracts received by a unit in a given month.
+The user simply needs to input the hall and unit rating characteristics and hit the generate button.
+The negotiation described in Step 3 is not part of the automated process.

 ### Step 1: Determine number of offers

 The number of offers received depends on a non-linear combination of the hiring hall and the unit rating.
 Poorly-rated units will have a harder time competing with the big fish at the superior hiring halls, while the top-rated units will have trouble finding suitable contracts in the lower tier of hiring halls.
-Use the following table to determine the modifier applied to the roll.
+Use Table 1 below to determine the modifier.

 | Hall         | No Rating  |     F   |     D   | C       | B       | A        | A*       |
 |--------------|-----------:|--------:|--------:|--------:|--------:|---------:|---------:|